marlietandoc/marlietandoc.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 For <strong> 6+ years</strong>, I have led collaborative research projects on human behavior and cognition.
 I am currently a PhD Student at UPenn in the {{< staticref "https://www.schapirolab.org/home" "newtab" >}}Computational Cognitive Neuroscience Lab {{< /staticref >}} where we integrate behavioral studies, neuroimaging, and neural networks to improve our understanding of human learning and memory.

-I am interested in using innovative and interdiscplinary research methods to solve complex problems.
+I love collaborating with others to identify research questions, use innovative research methods, uncover patterns in data, and translate these discoveries into data-driven stories.

- I am <strong> currently seeking an internship in Summer '23 </strong> where I can grow as a researcher, work closely with a team, and translate my research skills to solve high-impact questions.
+ I am <strong> currently seeking an internship in Summer '23 </strong> where I can continue to grow as a researcher.

   {{< icon name="download" pack="fas" >}} You can find my up-to-date resume {{< staticref "uploads/marlie_tandoc_resume.pdf" "newtab" >}}here!{{< /staticref >}}